Published On: Dec 19, 2018 • Last Updated: Jan 11, 2024 • 7.9 min read •

 A Private Limited Company is a company of small group of people.
 All private limited companies are registered with a pre-defined objective and are owned by a group of members called ‘shareholders’.
-It is very important for new business owners to have a clear idea of what is private limited company before proceeding with the pvt ltd company registration in India.
-Through this article you will get a clear idea on what is pvt ltd company and how it is the appropriate structure for growth centric startups.
+It is very important for new business owners to have a clear idea of what is private limited company.
+Moreover, understanding the meaning of private limited company in detail before proceeding with the pvt ltd company registration in India is ideal.
+Through this article you will get a clear idea on what is pvt ltd company, and how it is the appropriate structure for growth centric startups.

 What is private limited company?

 For a business entity to become a ‘company’ you need to register it under the Companies Act, 2013 in India.
 To understand what is the meaning of pvt ltd company, referring to the Act is the solution.
 Section 2 (68) of the Act defines a Private Company as under: